FAQs Administrative Field Placement

 Note: The term “Field Placement” is a generic term to apply to the Administrative Internship, the Administrative Practicum, and the Administrative Residency.
 This information is relevant for all MHA students.

-The purpose of the Administrative Internship is to assist you in integrating and applying your didactic learning to an actual healthcare setting.
+The purpose of the field placement/internship is to assist the student in integrating and applying didactic learning to an actual healthcare setting.
 For Bachelor of Health Administration (BHA) and Master of Health Administration (MHA) students, the field placement is a one-semester, full-time (40 hours a week) experience.

 The Administrative Practicum is intended for students who are working full‐time in healthcare management and want to do their placement at their place of work.
 The practicum is a 20‐hour per week experience in which students are exposed to areas in which they have not previously worked.
 That might include finance and executive functions if you have a clinical background.
 An administrative practicum is similar to administrative internship, but involves 20 hours per week as opposed to 40 hours per week in the administrative internship.
 This is typically reserved for students who are working in a health care institution (in a position such as a senior manager in nursing) and want their placement to be at their place of employment.
 A key is the practicum must be clearly separated from the job.
 A student’s regular job cannot be considered an administrative practicum.

 The Administrative Residency is an exception to the School of Health Administration’s general practice of providing administrative internships and practicums exclusively.
 The Residency is 40 hours per week for two or more semester and is assigned at the preceptor’s request and with the concurrence of the student.

 All BHA and MHA students must complete a field placement unless School of Health Administration leadership has approved the writing of a thesis in lieu of a field placement.
 The BSHS internship is an elective.